 Considered individually, the various components of a crawler undercarriage — links, pins, bushings, sprockets, rollers, idlers, shoes and frames —seem relatively simple, straightforward parts.
-But make no mistake; when these components are assembled into a system that supports and propels a track-type machine, the crawler undercarriage becomes a complex mechanism, which, experts tell us, might account for half (or more) of a crawler dozer's lifetime repair bill.
+But make no mistake; when these components are assembled into a system that supports and propels a track-type machine, the dozer undercarriage becomes a complex mechanism, which, experts tell us, might account for half (or more) of a crawler dozer's lifetime repair bill.

 Obviously, we can't address the crawler undercarriage in as much detail here.
 But we can review some basics about design, wear factors (for chains and sprockets, in particular), maintenance practices and operating techniques, which, taken together, might help you curb undercarriage wear and, consequently, trim undercarriage costs.

-In broadest terms, crawler undercarriages can be categorized by how the pins and bushings are lubricated — or not lubricated.
+In broadest terms, dozer undercarriages can be categorized by how the pins and bushings are lubricated — or not lubricated.
 The pins and bushings, of course, create the hinges in the track chain that allow the chain's links to bend around the crawler's sprockets and idlers.

 The "dry chain," which is assembled with no lubrication between the pin and bushing, is today not used much on mainline crawler machines, such as dozers, loaders and excavators — although some very large excavators might use dry chains if sales volume doesn't justify development of a more expensive version.
 Dry chains are available in the aftermarket, however, and may be a good choice when cost is paramount or when servicing an older machine that has been relegated to back-up service.